zy2438633945/lab4/README.md

 TIDBCLOUD_DATA_SERVICE_HOST=https://us-east-1.data.tidbcloud.com/api/v1beta/app/dataapi-xxxxxx/endpoint/v1
 ```

-Once it's ready, you can use the `with-digest-fetch` library to fetch the API with your API keys.
+Once the setup is complete, employ the with-digest-fetch library to fetch the API using your API keys.

 ```js
 import DigestFetch from "with-digest-fetch";